Joyful Learning for World Citizenship

 The Island School also believes passionately in the value of fine art, music, physical education and Spanish as core parts of our curriculum, which are essential to the development of children.

-The Island School does not discriminate on the basis of race, color, religion, gender, disability, national or ethnic origin, sexual orientation or other legally protected status in the administration of its education policies, admissions policies, financial aid program and other school-administered programs.
+The Island School does not discriminate on the basis of race, color, religion, gender, sexual orientation, gender identity, disability, national or ethnic origin, or other legally protected status in admission of otherwise qualified students or in providing access to the rights, privileges, programs, or activities generally available to all students and their families, including educational policies, scholarship and other financial aid programs, or athletic, extra-curricular, and other school-administered programs and activities.